 Other than a livestock holding pen and roping arena, there are no buildings or other structures on this property; however, there are literally dozens of great building sites, all with stunning mountain or valley views.
 And at only $165,000 for the entire 200 acres, it’s being offered at a fraction of the per-acre price determined by a 2013 bank appraisal.

-This unique land is secluded and private, yet easily-accessible from Interstate 10: The interstate is just twenty miles to the north on the Noland/Paradise Road, a county-maintained road which runs north/south through the middle of the property.
+This scenic gem is located in the eastern foothills of the “Sky Island” Chiricahua Mountains, near Portal, Arizona.
+Ten miles west of the New Mexico border (as the hawk flies), it’s secluded and private, yet easily-accessible from Interstate 10: The interstate is just twenty miles to the north on the Noland/Paradise Road, a county-maintained road which runs north/south through the middle of the property.
 A scenic 8-mile drive leads southeast to the historic town of Portal; from Portal, it’s only another 9 miles to Rodeo, New Mexico.

 This is a location rich in historical, biological, and archeological significance.
 The Chiricahuas boast a dizzying array of plant and animal life—which is why the American Museum of Natural History long ago located its Southwestern Research Station nearby.
 In the 1800s, these same slopes were home to the legendary Apache chiefs Cochise and Geronimo, as well as the colorful mining boom towns of Galeyville (just south of the Morrow Ranch) and Paradise.
 (The modern village of Paradise is two miles south on the Paradise/Turkey Creek Road.)
 Remnants of former inhabitants, including many Native American artifacts, can still be found on the land.